Virtual Reality in Healthcare Industry

 Prior to any operation, surgeons need to obtain the most precise images possible on the part of the body undergoing surgery.
 With the help of computed tomography technology that generates three-dimensional images in real time to use in a virtual space altogether.

-VR smoothly blurs the demarcation between the physical world and the computer simulation as surgeons can use latest versions of virtual reality glasses to interact in a three-dimensional space with the organ that requires surgical treatment, view it from any desired angle and able to switch between 3D view and the real CT images.
+Using VR, smoothly blurs the demarcation between the physical world and the computer simulation as surgeons can use latest versions of virtual reality glasses to interact in a three-dimensional space with the organ that requires surgical treatment, view it from any desired angle and able to switch between 3D view and the real CT images.
 Learn how virtual reality can transform surgical training process.

 4. Virtual Reality Helps in Treating Autism